Screens

 Relative Coordinates

-Whenever anything is rendered, there needs to be some identifier which specifies where it will appear.
-With numerous abstractions, most of Minecraft's rendering calls take x, y, and z values in a coordinate plane.
-X values increase from left to right, y from top to bottom, and z from far to near.
+Whenever anything is submitted to the render state, there needs to be some coordinates which specifies where the element will be rendered.
+With numerous abstractions, most of Minecraft's rendering calls accept X and Y coordinates.
+X values increase from left to right, while Y values increase from top to bottom.
 However, the coordinates are not fixed to a specified range.
-Their range can change depending on the size of the screen and the “GUI scale” specified within the game’s options.
-As such, extra care must be taken to ensure the coordinates values passed to rendering calls scale properly—are relativized correctly—to the changeable screen size.
+Their range can change depending on the size of the screen and the GUI scale specified within the game’s options.
+As such, extra care must be taken to ensure the coordinates values passed to rendering calls scale properly - are relativized correctly - to the changeable screen size.

 Information on how to relativize your coordinates is in the screen section.